thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This special value was introduced in {{Section 4.1.2.5 of !RFC5280}}.
 When this is done, then the CA certificates and the certificates of subordinate CAs have a maximum validity period.
-Therefore,
-careful consideration is required as to whether it is appropriate to issue IDevID certificates with no maximum validity period.
+Therefore, careful consideration is required as to whether it is appropriate to issue IDevID certificates with no maximum validity period.
+An effectively unlimited certificate lifetime is only useful if the relevant certification path also remains usable for the intended lifetime of the device.
+If the root or subordinate CA certificates have shorter validity periods, operators still need a mechanism to renew or replace those certificates.

 LDevID certificates are, however, issued by the operator or owner, and may be renewed at a regular interval using protocols, such